Lacusch/so_long/README.md

 	3. ~Start~
 	4. ~Exit~
 - Set up collition
-	1. you should't be able to move over walls
+	1. ~you should't be able to move over walls~
-	2. you should collect collectables
+	2. ~you should collect collectables~
-	3. should exit at exit
+	3. ~should exit at exit~
 - Check for a valid map
+	1. Check extention (.bar)
+	2. At least 1 Collectable (C) and no more that one player (P) and exit(E)
+	3. Check recktengular map
+	4. Check wall
+	5. Empy map
+	6. Different characters
+	7. Map uncompletable
 - Check for leaks and smooth movements